Benchmark

 Citation (BibTeX)

-title = {Vibe Code Bench: Can AI Models Build Web Applications from Scratch?},
+title = {Vibe Code Bench: Evaluating AI Models on End-to-End Web Application Development},

 author = {Tran, Hung and Nashold, Langston and Krishnan, Rayan and Bigeard, Antoine and Gu, Alex},